robertourbina/portfolio-roberto-urbina-m/epicor/baq-examples/baq-001-open-sales-orders/README.md

 ## 5.3 Table Relationships

+## 5.3 Table Relationships

 The BAQ follows the natural sales order hierarchy used by Epicor ERP.
-The relationship flow begins with the customer, continues through the sales order header and detail records, and reaches the release level where shipment commitments are managed.
+The relationship flow begins with the customer, continues through the sales order header and detail records, and reaches the release level, where customer delivery commitments are managed.

+This hierarchical structure ensures that each level of the sales order process contributes the information required to provide a complete view of open customer demand.

 ```text
 Customer